aimat-lab/gcnn_keras/README.md

 Here, for ragged tensors, the nodelist of shape `(batch, None, F)` and edgelist of shape `(batch, None, F')` have one ragged dimension `(None, )`.
 The graph structure is represented by an index-list of shape `(batch, None, 2)` with index of incoming `i` and outgoing `j` node as `(i, j)`.
 The first index of incoming node `i` is usually expected to be sorted for faster pooling operations, but can also be unsorted (see layer arguments).
 Furthermore, the graph is directed, so an additional edge with `(j, i)` is required for undirected graphs.
-A ragged constant can be directly obtained from a list of numpy arrays: `tf.ragged.constant(indices,ragged_rank=1,inner_shape=(2,))` which yields shape `(batch, None, 2)`.
+A ragged constant can be directly obtained from a list of numpy arrays: `tf.ragged.constant(indices, ragged_rank=1, inner_shape=(2, ))` which yields shape `(batch, None, 2)`.

 ### Model